Photonsters/PhotonFileValidator/README.md

 As small islands can be hard to find, the application will draw horizontal and vertical cross lines to help you locate the islands.
 If the island area are very big, no cross lines will be drawn.

+## Zoom layers
+Layers are show 1:1 (zoom center position) which allow you to see exactly what the printer will print.
+If you want to close in on details, use the zoom scale right positions, or if you want to get better overview on a smaller screen, you can use the left scale positions.

 ## Show previews
 The slicer produces preview images that is used by the printer to help you select the correct model to print.
 You can also see the preview images in the file viewer application.